-Goal Performance e Standards 1 Performance Measure and/or Objective Definition Data Source Existing YCTA Performance Intercity Fixed-Route Local Fixed- Route Flex Route / Shuttle DAR or ADA Paratransit On-time performance 6.2 How often a vehicle leaves early or late.
+Goal Performance Standards 1 Performance Measure and/or Objective Definition Data Source Existing YCTA Performance Intercity Fixed-Route Local Fixed- Route Flex Route / Shuttle DAR or ADA Paratransit On-time performance 6.2 How often a vehicle leaves early or late.
 Typically no more than 1 minute early or 5 minutes late counts as "on time."
-Ridecheck, YCTA Reporting Local: 58-83% Intercity: 44-71% Dial-A-Ride: XX% 80-95% 85-95% 85% 90-95% Customer information 3.1, 3.3 Online and printed materials (e.g., website, brochures, mobile apps etc.) translated into other languages as determined in YCTA Title VI and LEP plan, or translation available through a spoken or electronic translation service.
-Review of YCTA Online and Printed Materials and Applications Spoken language translation available 100% Passenger complaints 3.5 Number of customer complaints received (indicator of customer satisfaction) YCTA Reporting XX driver or system complaints per 100,000 boardings No more than 25 legitimate complaints per 100,000 boardings Safety 4.1 Bus accidents disrupt service and indicate operator training needs or street design problems YCTA Reporting XX Safety Issues or Incident Reports per 100,000 revenue miles preventable acc 00,000 revenue n nue miles Road calls / maintenance 4.3 Number of times a vehicle must be taken out of service.
-YCTA Reporting XX road calls per 100,000 revenue miles No more than 1 0 per 100,000 rev enue miles.
-No show / late cancellation rate - Percent of scheduled trips where the passenger is a no-show or failed to provide adequate notice to cancel a trip (indicates unproductive vehicle time) YCTA Reporting XX% for ADA, DAR N /A > 5% > 5% Trip denials 2.2 ADA trips where YCTA was unable to provide a request ride within 1 hour of the time requested by the passenger (no ADA trips should be denied) YCTA Reporting XX% for ADA N/A de No patterns of denied service allowed per ADA
+Ridecheck, YCTA Reporting Local: 58-83% Intercity: 44-71% Dial-A-Ride: 89.9% 80-95% 85-95% 85% 90-95% Customer information 3.1, 3.3 Online and printed materials (e.g., website, brochures, mobile apps etc.) translated into other languages as determined in YCTA Title VI and LEP plan, or translation available through a spoken or electronic translation service.
+Review of YCTA Online and Printed Materials and Applications Spoken language translation available 100% Passenger complaints 3.5 Number of customer complaints received (indicator of customer satisfaction) YCTA Reporting 19 driver or system complaints per 100,000 boardings No more than 25 legitimate complaints per 100,000 boardings Safety 4.1 Bus accidents disrupt service and indicate operator training needs or street design problems YCTA Reporting 0.51 Safety Issues or Incident Reports per 100,000 revenue miles Road calls / maintenance 4.3 Number of times a vehicle must be taken out of service.
+YCTA Reporting 4 road calls per 100,000 revenue miles No more than 10 per 100,000 revenue miles.
+No show / late cancellation rate - Percent of scheduled trips where the passenger is a no-show or failed to provide adequate notice to cancel a trip (indicates unproductive vehicle time) YCTA Reporting 5.24% for ADA, DAR N/A < 5% < 5% Trip denials 2.2 ADA trips where YCTA was unable to provide a request ride within 1 hour of the time requested by the passenger (no ADA trips should be denied) YCTA Reporting 0% for ADA N/A C No patterns of denied service allowed per ADA